gryphbecrazeh/pios/README.md

 BUGS
 ##############################################################################################################

+CHANGING A USER LOGS YOU INTO THAT USER

 SHOW ALL / SHOW FILTERED RESULTS CAN GET OUT OF SYNC AND REVERSE ITSELF

 alert DBKEYS has not ready to ship, even though status is ready to ship